vltabacaru/testing/sqldev-cicd-liquibase/sqldev-cicd/sqldev-cicd.md

     > **Note** : Organize these pieces in the master changelog.
 As a best practice, I place objects changelogs first and code changelogs after, because code may depend on the objects created by the same developer as one piece (in the same sprint).

-2. Open `hr-master.xml` in SQL Developer using Files dialog, and add the following contents:
+2. Open `hr-master.xml` in SQL Developer using Files dialog, and add the following contents, to inlcude just the initial **HR** schema changelog:

     ````
     <?xml version="1.1" encoding="UTF-8"?>